This week’s bizarre fish manga is The End of Goldfish Kingdom. Like Chimoguri Ringo to Kingyobachi Otoko, it concerns goldfish to some degree.

 I think The End of Goldfish Kingdom is a fantastic series.
 I learned about it a few years ago, and started reading it a bit with the moderate Japanese skills I possess, but I quickly stopped since I knew I was missing significant details.
 Thankfully a year prior to this writing it was picked up by a scanlation group who put out the chapters at a good pace (given every chapter is immense, what narration there is often complex, and the series is quite unknown) for a bit.
 Sadly, it was dropped, but maybe someone will pick it back up again.
 I definitely want more people to read it.
 You should read it.

 As of this writing the webcomic is still ongoing with nine chapters completed (five translated) and a tenth currently being written, but updates are very slow right now (at about one or two page every week or so, sometimes going for a month without a page).
 I can’t blame The Imitation Crystal for this; far as I can tell The End of Goldfish Kingdom makes no yen.
 There are no ads on the website (outside of Japan, at least(?)!
 In Japan, there’s ads…they may just be ads like wordpress has ads, though — default and with no revenue to the site owner), no merchandise at a store, and no tankoubon compiled.
 I think it’s a shame, since I’d like to spend money on this series.
 If I’m missing something, please let me know!
 Although, there are a few OTHER ways to give The Imitation Crystal money.
-First, he released a manga in 2013 called Beank & Rosa (ビーンク&ロサ) (buy from Bookwalker, honto, ebookjapan) that ran for a bit in Matogrosso (an East Press magazine) before being compiled into one volume.
+He’s got a fanbox account (patreon for pixiv (basically Japanese Deviantart except not irrelevant)), so you can give him money there.
+(OLD INFORMATION FOLLOWS:) First, he released a manga in 2013 called Beank & Rosa (ビーンク&ロサ) (buy from Bookwalker, honto, ebookjapan) that ran for a bit in Matogrosso (an East Press magazine) before being compiled into one volume.
 It certainly looks nice, but I haven’t read a word of it so take this recommendation with a grain of salt.
 Hell, I’ll probably buy it.
 On that note, if anything besides Beank & Rosa comes out on there, here’s The Imitation Crystals’ Bookwalker author page.
 Second, he seems to have many doujinshi (independent, not porn manga) that he draws often and sells through Melonbooks.
 Take your pick (WARNING: while these books are safe, this website is not safe for work).
 All of them are digital books, so you don’t need to worry about shipping.
 Here is a guide on how to register to the site.